The Azure AD Connector provides Single Sign On access for your users on Tradecloud.

 To allow users from external organizations (like other Azure AD directories) choose the appropriate multitenant option.
 Multitenant options include the following: Accounts in any organizational directory (Any Azure AD directory - Multitenant).

-Enter your callback URL: https://portal.tradecloud1.com/auth0-callback
+Enter your callback URLs: https://portal.tradecloud1.com/msal-callback/login

 To add permissions, see Microsoft's Quickstart: Configure a client application to access web APIs - Add permissions to access web APIs.